turbinenreiter/MicroPythonSmallSats/text/Results_Toolchain.md

 Running mypy on Python code files outfitted with these type hints checks if there are occurrences in the code where other types are used.
 For example, if ```spam``` is called with a float instead of an integer as argument, it emits a warning.
 Similarly, if the return value of ```spam``` is assigned to a variable that is type hinted as integer, triggers a waning, too.

-Mypy started as extension to Python that introduced incompatible syntax.
+Mypy started as an extension to Python and introduced incompatible syntax.
 Mypy code had to be translated back to standard Python code to be run with a Python interpreter.
 However, feedback was so positive, that an official syntax for type hints was introduced to Python.
-They are now a native part of the syntax and are being used more and more.
+They are now a native part of the syntax and are being used more and more, especially in bigger projects.

 ### Flashing, Communication and Debugging Tools